ibm-cloud-docs/activity-tracker/events_collect.md

     Routing can be done to an instance within the account, or to an instance in another {{site.data.keyword.cloud_notm}} account.

-    Routing of location-based events from a give region is only supported for the regions where {{site.data.keyword.atracker_short}} Event Routing is supported.
+    Routing of location-based events from a given region is only supported for the regions where {{site.data.keyword.atracker_short}} Event Routing is supported.
 For more information about supported regions, see [Locations](/docs/activity-tracker?topic=activity-tracker-regions&interface=cli#regions-atracker).

 The following are exceptions for location-based events: